 Trisodium Phosphate is the inorganic compound Na3PO4, also known as TSP.
-It is a white, granular or crystalline solid and mostly come in form of white powder.
+It is a white, granular, or crystalline solid and mostly comes in form of white powder.

-Trisodium phosphate can serve as a food additive (E339) and can also be found in daily consumer products such as toothpaste, dental cleansers, shampoos, cosmetics, and bleaching agents.
-As a nutritional supplement, TSP can also improve performance in sports players.
+Trisodium phosphate can serve as a food additive and can also be found in daily consumer products such as toothpaste, dental cleansers, shampoos, cosmetics, and bleaching agents As a nutritional supplement, TSP can also improve performance in sports players.

 TSP was deemed harmful by the Environmental Protection Agency in 2011 and is listed as a “hazardous substance” under the agency’s Clean Water Act.
 The Center For Disease Control also discourages trisodium phosphate cleaner uses and lists shock, burning sensations, abdominal pain, and collapse as reactions to ingestion.

 In addition to its many cleaning applications, trisodium phosphate is surprisingly utilized as a food additive.
 It is called E339 when used for food purposes.
 Main utilizations include its functions as a thickening agent, acidity regulator, emulsifier, and nutritional enlargement product.